 Well-preserved Ottoman marketplace with artisan workshops below Skanderbeg's fortress

-What is the best time of year to visit attractions in Albania?
+When is the best season to visit attractions in Albania?

 Spring (April-June) and early fall (September-October) offer ideal conditions — pleasant temperatures, lower crowds than peak summer, and lush landscapes.
 Summer is best for beaches but very crowded.